GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 This would suggest that the saved means and averages do not properly account for the differences between the training and validation sets.

 Interestingly, evaluating this network's performance while forcing the batch normalization to use the training strategy avoids facing this issue.
-Indeed, using the current validation batch statistics instead of the ones gathered at training provides results on par with the training performance.
+Indeed, using the current validation batch statistics instead of the ones gathered at training time provides results on par with the training performance.
 This constitutes an important limitation of batch normalization in this case as the evaluation thus needs to be performed in a batched manner.
-@table:ssl:multi_source:experiments:batch_norm displays the influence of the batch size on the performance of the network trained with #acr("BN").
+@table:ssl:multi_source:experiments:normalization displays the influence of the batch size on the performance of the network trained with #acr("BN").

-#include "figures/table_batch_norm.typ"
+#include "figures/table_normalization.typ"

 Those results depicts the positive role played by larger batch sizes for evaluation in _training mode_.